- For the first two solo travellers booking on our group tour to Russia in 2019, there is no single supplement to pay

 Absorb the splendour of the Tsars in St Petersburg with a focus on some of the jewels and treasures of pre-Revolutionary Russia.
 Explore the vaults within the Hermitage and uncover exceptional gems, not on public display.
 With Katya's expert eye and narrative, trawl through the riches of Russia at the Mining Institute and see the fantastic private collection of Faberge eggs in the new museum at the Shuvalov Palace, showcasing a collection of over 1,500 pieces.
 The group tour finishes at the majestic Catherine's Palace, home of the meticulously restored Amber room, considered as the 8th wonder of the world and the filming location for the grand Tsar Ball in the BBC Production.

 Named and re-named over the years, from St Petersburg to Petrograd and Leningrad then back to St Petersburg.
-Arrive into the city by train and spend three days uncovering the splendour of the Tsars.
-As well as iconic sites such as Catherine Palace, the Faberge Museum and the treasures of the Hermitage.
-The expertise and insight of Katya Galitzine will open doors and your eyes to a very different side of St Petersburg.
+Spend three days exploring the city with Katya Galitzine whose expertise and insight will open doors and your eyes to a very different side of St Petersburg.

 WHY SHOULD I JOIN THIS GROUP TOUR TO RUSSIA?